How pornography affects young people: what parents needs to know

 If your child is regularly seeking out pornography while alone, consider talking with your child about why they’re looking at pornography, whether they think it’s a good idea, and why.

-If your child is looking at pornography to find out more about sex, you could help your child find better information sources.
+If your child is looking at pornography to find out more about sex, you can help your child find better information sources.

-If your child is looking at pornography for sexual arousal, you could talk with your child about how often and what sort of pornography they’re looking at.
-You can tell your child that it’s OK to be interested in sex and seek sexual arousal but that using pornography regularly can get in the way of forming and enjoying healthy relationships.
+If your child is looking at pornography for sexual arousal, you can talk with your child about how often and what sort of pornography they’re looking at.
+You can tell your child that it’s OK to be interested in sex and seek sexual arousal, but that using pornography regularly can get in the way of forming and enjoying healthy relationships.

-If your child is concerned that they can’t control their pornography use, suggest that you help your child seek professional support.
+If your child is concerned that they can’t control their pornography use, you can suggest that your child seeks professional support and that you’ll help.
 Your GP is a good place to start.

 Children and teenagers mostly see pornography online.